 Sometimes it also snows.
 Due to the indicated temperatures, it melts quickly on sidewalks, and resists the sun a little longer on lawns.

-By the way, in February Istanbul sees more sunlight than many European cities.
-Statistically, that is, speculatively, you can count on 8-10 clear days per month!
+By the way, Istanbul in February eyes more sunlight than many European cities.
+Statistically, that is, speculatively, you can count on 8-10 clear days per month – see 5-day weather forecast for February Istanbul here – mgm.gov.tr/eng/forecast-cities.aspx?m=ISTANBUL.

-Although usually overcast and rather gloomy weather prevails.
-Which, however, is unlikely to prevent a “properly” dressed person from seeing Istanbul in detail.
+Although keep in mind that overcast and rather gloomy weather usually prevails.
+Which, of course, is unlikely to prevent a “properly” dressed person from seeing Istanbul in detail.

 After all, a plus is not a minus.
 And there are cafes here, not to mention snack bars and street ones – in abundance!

-Most travel guides reasonably advise citizens visiting Istanbul at the end of February to focus on demi-season clothing.
-But at the same time, to be safe, taking with you a light down jacket and warm boots.
+Most travel guides reasonably advise citizens visiting the main Turkish megapolis at this time of the year to focus on demi-season clothing.
+But, to be safe, taking with you a light down jacket and warm boots.

 Travelers who plan to go further, and in winter, for example, intend to go to Cappadocia, will take such things with them for sure.
 If they don’t go in them at all!